-Next up on this list of things to do in Siargao is Corregidor Island, also known as Casolian Island, which is a dreamy tropical island only 45-minutes by boat from Siargao.
-Make sure to add the Corregidor tour to the list of things to do in Siargao and explore the incredible landscapes and colorful coral reefs that this location has to offer.
+Corregidor Island, also known as Casolian Island, is a dreamy tropical island only 45-minutes by boat from Siargao.
+Make sure to add the Corregidor tour to your itinerary and explore the incredible landscapes and colorful coral reefs that this location has to offer.

 WHERE TO BOOK A CORREGIDOR TOUR